linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/06 Purchasing Power Parity Theory.md

 _P*_

-where _S_ is the exchange rate de!ned as domestic currency units per unit of foreign currency, _P_ is the price of

-a bundle of goods expressed in the domestic currency, and _P_ - is the price of an identical bundle of goods in

-the foreign country expressed in terms of the foreign currency.
+where _S_ is the exchange rate defined as domestic currency units per unit of foreign currency, _P_ is the price of a bundle of goods expressed in the domestic currency, and _P_* is the price of an identical bundle of goods in the foreign country expressed in terms of the foreign currency.

-According to absolute PPP, a rise in the home price level relative to the foreign price level will lead to a

-proportional depreciation of the home currency against the foreign currency.
-In our example, if the price

-- f the Japanese bundle rises to ¥12,000 while the price of the US bundle remains at \$100, then according to absolute PPP the yen will depreciate to ¥120/\$1.
+According to absolute PPP, a rise in the home price level relative to the foreign price level will lead to a proportional depreciation of the home currency against the foreign currency.
+In our example, if the price of the Japanese bundle rises to ¥12,000 while the price of the US bundle remains at \$100, then according to absolute PPP the yen will depreciate to ¥120/\$1.

 128